 The Board has received information that some dental assisting educational programs or courses are advertising claims of "Board accreditation" or "Board approval" that are either untrue or misrepresent facts.
 Such fraudulent advertising or other misrepresentations are made to potential students, who may spend time and money to complete the dental assisting program or course but not actually qualify for RDA licensure as the program or course was not actually Board-approved.
 Since the Board does not issue a license, registration, or permit to approved dental assisting programs or courses, the Board is unable to effectively discipline the dental assisting programs or courses.

 To combat fraudulent statements and misrepresentations by dental assisting programs and courses, the Board is seeking authority to pursue administrative enforcement actions beyond withdrawal or denial of program and/or course approval.
-The Board proposes that such statutory enforcement action may include issuing to an educational program or course in violation of false or misleading advertising a citation with an administrative penalty to be determined by the California State Legislature.
-This proposal was approved at the August 2023 Board meeting.
+The Board requests that the California State Legislature create a clear enforcement action statute, with prescribed Board administrative enforcement actions, such as issuing to an educational program or course in violation of false or misleading advertising a citation with an administrative penalty to be determined by the California State Legislature.
+This request was approved at the August 2023 Board meeting.